Top 10 Tips for MCAT Examinees: What's Next? After Selecting Your Test Date and Location

 2. Read the.This document is crucial to a successful experience during your MCAT exam.
 It provides critical information about MCAT policies and procedures, and was required reading at the time you registered for the MCAT.
 You agreed to the terms listed in the Essentials by registering for the MCAT exam.

 3. Read.
-Your is required reading, and you will have to indicate your acceptance of it before you even begin answering questions on test day.
+Your is required reading.
+On test day, you will be presented with a Certification Statement that reminds you of your obligations under the Examinee Agreement.
+By proceeding beyond the Certification Statement on test day, you will be certifying that you understand and agree to comply with these obligations.
 Be sure you understand why it’s important and what you are agreeing to when you take the exam.